mechtron/github-actions-set-env/README.md

 Set environment name based on Git branch.

-Returns `prod` if branch is `refs/heads/master`, otherwise a generated name based on the branch name.
+Returns: `prod` if branch is `refs/heads/master`, the tag name if current commit was tagged, else a generated name based on the branch name.

 ## Inputs